Project-Counter/cop5/source/04-reports/01-platform-reports.rst

      - False (default) or True
      -

-If a filter is applied to a column that doesn’t show on the report, usage for all selected attribute values is summed and the totals are presented in the report.
+If a filter is applied to a column that does not show on the report, usage for all selected attribute values is summed and the totals are presented in the report.